 There will be three tests throughout the semester corresponding with the major Parts of the course.
 Each test will include material from the lectures, readings and, where applicable videos assigned for that Part.
 The tests are composed of multiple choice or True/False questions.
 The test for Part 1 includes 40 questions, it is worth 40 points, and you will have 40 minutes to complete it.
 The test for Part 2 includes 50 questions, it is worth 50 points, and you will have 50 minutes to complete it.
-The test for Part 3 includes 60 questions, it is worth 60 points, and you will have 50 minutes to complete it.
 The test for Part 3 includes 60 questions, it is worth 60 points, and you will have 60 minutes to complete it.
 You can earn a maximum of 150 points for the tests.
 You cannot make up these tests.
 Once you start a test, you only have the assigned time period to complete it.
 You cannot stop and resume later.
 Tests must be completed by 11:59 PM on the school day after the Part is completed.
-This means that if you wait until that day you may be taking both a unit quiz and a Part test on that day.
+This means that if you wait until that day, you may be taking both a unit quiz and a Part test on that day.
 If you do wait until that afternoon, be sure to give yourself enough time to deal with technical difficulties, should they arise.
-I would advise you begin the tests no later than 2:00 on the day the Part is completed.
+I would advise you to begin the tests no later than 2:00 on the day the Part is completed.
 Of course, you can take the tests any time before the official deadline.